pharo-spec/Spec/spec2.md

 ]'
 ```

-As a more complex example, see [method:SpStyle](>#createDefaultStyleSheet) who defines the default behaviour of all elements of a Morphic Spec backend.
+As a more complex example, see [SpStyle class>>#createDefaultStyleSheet](#SpStyle class_createDefaultStyleSheet) who defines the default behaviour of all elements of a Morphic Spec backend.
 ## Referencing style elements in your presenters
 You can add styles to your presenters easily by using [class:SpAbstractWidgetPresenter](>#addStyle:)
 **TODO**: more examples